The Ming tombs of Beijing

 The end of the line of stone statues is marked by the 龙凤门 Lóng fèng mén ‘Dragon and Phoenix Gate’.
 The dragon represents the Emperor and the phoenix the Empress.
 It has three openings with the way running also on each side.
 This is the end of the Sacred Way into the Ming tomb complex, the route now becomes a modern road with villages and orchards between this point and the actual tombs scattered around the valley still 2 miles [3 kms] further north.

 Ming Tomb Complex

-The Sacred Way leads towards into the large valley around which are the 13 main tombs .
+The Sacred Way leads towards a large valley around which are the 13 main tombs of the emperors.
 It used to be uninhabited and heavily guarded up until the end of the Imperial Era in 1924 - a place of quiet solitude.
 To complete the auspicious Feng Shui there is a stream running from the west to east.
 This stream is now the source a reservoir named the ‘Ming Tombs reservoir ➚’ built in 1958 to supply water for Beijing.
 Chairman Mao himself joined the work party and it took six months to complete.
 There is a modern seven arch bridge over the stream replacing the original one.